 The Brexit Health Alliance believes that unless there is a new partnership on science and research between the EU and the UK post-Brexit, patients will suffer, and has highlighted three areas of uncertainty for the medical research community.

 - Will the UK be able receive from/contribute to EU funding programmes and participate fully in collaborative opportunities to advance the discovery and understanding of diseases and ill-health across Europe?

 - Will those involved in medical research, including healthcare professionals, technicians and patients, be able to travel and work across the EU as freely as they do now ?

 - Will patients across Europe and the UK continue to benefit from pan-European clinical trials which involve the UK?
 Will UK patients be able to benefit as quickly from new drugs and treatments if the UK is not fully aligned with EU rules regulating medical research, medicines and medical devices?

 This briefing from the Brexit Health Alliance sets out how patients across Europe have benefited from pan-European collaboration on medical research, outlines what is at stake if this collaboration is set back and what UK and EU decision-makers can do to mitigate the risks.

-Patient access to medical research is also the subject of our latest Brexit podcast, where we examine the implications of Brexit for real patients.
+Patient access to medical research is also the subject of one of our Brexit podcasts, where we examine the implications of Brexit for real patients.
 We hear from Dr Nick Sireau, a father involved in European clinical trials to find a cure for Alkaptonuria (a rare disease from which his two children suffer), and from the Wellcome Trust and Genetic Alliance UK on the UK’s involvement in the EU’s research and innovation programmes and the key issues for research in terms of the UK’s future regulatory cooperation with the EU.